OpportunityInsights/Atlas-Chat/README.md

 5. Make scatter plots
 6. Answer questions

-In addition to these features, Atlas Chat also has a dedicated data download page where users can download the variables mentioned in their conversations for different races, genders, percentiles, and geographic levels.
+In addition to these features, Atlas Chat has a dedicated data download page where users can download the variables mentioned in their conversations for different races, genders, percentiles, and geographic levels.

 The website also has an error reporting feature that sends the contents of the chat, the contents of the console, and a message entered by the user describing the problem to a [FireStore](https://cloud.google.com/firestore?hl=en) database.